apache/incubator-devlake-website/docs/03-Plugins/jenkins.md

 ## Collect Data From Jenkins

-In order to collect data from Jenkins, you have to compose a JSON looks like following one, and send it via `Triggers` page on `config-ui`:
+To collect data, select `Advanced Mode` on the `Create Pipeline Run` page and paste a JSON config like the following:

 ```json
 [